U.S. and China open annual dialogue with 'candid, to-the-point' talks

 More than 400 Chinese officials are in Washington for the annual talks under the wide-ranging Strategic and Economic Dialogue (S&ED) framework, which will involve eight U.S. cabinet secretaries.

-The meetings come at a time of waning trust and widening differences between the two countries, even though they maintain robust economic ties worth $590 billion (£373.02 billion) in two-way trade last year.
+The meetings come at a time of waning trust and widening differences between the two countries, even though they maintain robust economic ties worth $590 billion in two-way trade last year.

 U.S. concerns have been mounting about Beijing's challenge to its dominance of global finance and about restrictions on U.S. businesses in China.